bknowles/chef-fundamentals/guides/student-exercises/anatomy-of-a-chef-run.md

-# Lab Exercise: Anatomy of a Chef Run
+# Lab Exercise 2: Anatomy of a Chef Run

 ## Lab Objectives